microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/learningcourseactivity-getByExternalCourseActivityId.md

 ## Example

 ### Request
-The following example shows the request to get details of a learning course activity using external course activity id:
+The following example shows the request to get details of a learning course activity using external course activity id.

 # [HTTP](#tab/http)
 <!-- {